Queen's Own Cameron Highlanders: 1881–1914

 In 1882, the 1st Battalion moved from Gibraltar to Egypt, where they took part in the Anglo-Egyptian War, including the Battle of Tel el-Kebir in September 1882.
 Remaining in Egypt, they took part in the 1884-1885 Nile Expedition to the Sudan, including the defence of Kosheh and the Battle of Ginnis in December 1885.

 Returning to the UK in 1887, a proposal to convert the Regiment into the 3rd Battalion Scots Guards was dropped after concerted lobbying.
 In 1892 the 1st Battalion were posted to Malta, then Gibraltar, moving to Egypt in 1897.
 The battalion were part of General Kitchener's force during the 1898 reconquest of the Sudan, they participating in the Battle of Atbara in April and the Battle of Omdurman in September, with one company being present at the Fashoda Incident.

+Officers of the 1st Battalion, Queen’s Own Cameron Highlanders, pose in Cairo, Egypt, before embarkation for South Africa, 1900.
+The central figure, seated and wearing boots and breeches, is Lieutenant Colonel Watson-Kennedy.

 Returning to Cairo, the 1st Battalion travelled to South Africa in March 1900 and fought in the Second Boer War.
 On 27 February 1902, Lieutenants Harry Morant and Peter Handcock, formerly of the Bushveldt Carbineers, were executed following one of the first war crimes prosecutions in British military history by a firing squad of soldiers from the Cameron Highlanders inside Pretoria jail.
 Following the end of hostilities, 810 officers and men of the 1st battalion left Cape Town in the SS Dunera in late September 1902, arriving at Southampton early the following month.
 The 1st Battalion then remained in the UK until 1914.

 In 1897, a 2nd Battalion was formed.
 Moving to Gibraltar in October 1899, it supplied drafts to the 1st Battalion during the Boer War.
 The 2nd Battalion remained abroad until 1914, moving to South Africa in 1904, China in 1908 and India from 1909.

 In 1908, as part of the Haldane Reforms, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now has one Reserve and one Territorial battalion.